 - For 3-year terms

 - 5 nationalities

-- 10 independent
+- 10 independent Directors

-Directors

-- ✓ i.e. more than 80% of the Directors elected by shareholders
+- ✓ i.e. close to 80% of the Directors elected by shareholders

 - 6 ladies

 - ✓ i.e. close to 50% of Directors elected by shareholders

 - including 1 representative of employee shareholders

 2 Directors